margherita-moretti/Roof-shape-classification/README.md

 ## The core idea

-Flat roofs and pitched roofs look different in one specific way: on a flat roof, small DSM noise makes the aspect (exposure direction) essentially **random** from pixel to pixel; on a pitched roof, aspect is **locally coherent** — neighbouring pixels point the same way.
+Flat roofs and sloped roofs look different in one specific way: on a flat roof, small DSM noise makes the aspect (exposure direction) essentially **random** from pixel to pixel; on a pitched roof, aspect is **locally coherent** — neighbouring pixels point the same way.

-The **ASA (Aspect Spatial Autocorrelation) index** — an original approach devised for this project, not adapted from an existing published index — captures exactly that contrast: values near 1 indicate a coherent pitched surface, values near 0 indicate a locally random (flat) one.
+The **ASA (Aspect Spatial Autocorrelation) index** — an original approach devised for this project, not adapted from an existing published index — captures exactly that contrast: values near 1 indicate a coherent sloped surface, values near 0 indicate a locally random (flat) one.
 A threshold of 0.6 separates the two classes.
 Full details in [`1_roof_morphology/README.md`](./1_roof_morphology/README.md).

 ---